 |Details|| ||The Architecture group studies the buildings of Britain, and other countries, through different periods of history, types, styles and functions.
 This includes techniques, methods and materials showing us how buildings are constructed and why they remain in place.

-Generally speaking, our approach leans towards the historical and the aesthetic rather than the technical.
+Generally speaking, our approach leans towards the historical and the aesthetic.
 Contemporary architecture comes under regular scrutiny.
 The works of individual architects and movements are explored, and we undertake field trips during the warmer months.

 Participation is the key, and group members are encouraged to present the results of their researches or to help arrange the events and activities in our programme.

-In recent months we have looked at Brick Gothic Architecture, Greek Architecture, Guttering, downpipes and gargoyles, Mid 20th Century British Architecture...…. and we will shortly be looking at "the Re-invention of Paris".
+In recent months we have looked at Brick Gothic Architecture, Greek Architecture, Guttering, downpipes and gargoyles, Mid 20th Century British Architecture, "the Re-invention of Paris" and the Bauhaus Movement.